abbeylabs/abbey-starter-kit-snowflake-workflow-conditional/README.md

 # Abbey Starter Kit Workflow Conditional Example

-This example shows how to create a multistep Grant Kit workflow.
+This example shows how to create a conditional Grant Kit workflow.
 The example features requesting access to a [Snowflake Role Grant](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/resources/role_grants) in two sequential steps, with the first step requiring all reviewers to approve access and the second step requiring just one reviewer to approve access.